aloksha/code-parser-docs/template/index.md

 # Template Structure

-Dynamsoft Code Parser(DCP) 2.0.0 starts to support parsing any type of code by loading its parse rule templates.
-This article will introduce you what a parse rule template includes and how to write a template.
+Dynamsoft Code Parser(DCP) 2.0.0 starts to support parsing any type of code by adding code's parsing templates.
+This article will introduce you what a parsing template includes and how to write a template.

 ## Definition